Do Go On - 343 - The Gay and Lesbian Kingdom of the Coral Sea Islands

 Idiot.

-Were you meaning whatever the, where the Pope is?
+You were you meaning the, whatever the, where the Pope is.

 What's that place called again?